amirmohazzab/amirmohazzab/README.md

  🤔 ABOUT ME?
 -  Currently, I am working at a car company as a React developer.
 My tasks are including support and development of the Website in Guarantee department using React and NodeJS.
--  I have Ph.D. in Mechanical engineering department of the Polytechnic university of Milan, Italy.
+-  I have Ph.D. in Mechanical engineering from Polytechnic university of Milan, Italy.
 I speak English and a little bit Italian and German.

  📫 How to reach me:
 -  ahm.mohazzab@gmail.com